Ayesha Raza Mishra

 Ayesha Raza Mishra (born 26 September 1977) is an Indian actress.

 Career

-Ayesha Raza Mishra began her career working in theatre, advertisements, and television shows.
-She went on to portray motherly roles in several films including Madaari, Befikre (2016), Toilet – Ek Prem Katha (2017) and Sonu Ke Titu Ki Sweety (2018).
-She garnered acclaim for her portrayal of a noisy, comical Punjabi mother in Veere Di Wedding.
+Ayesha Raza Mishra began her career by working in theatre, advertisements, and television shows.
+She went on to portray motherly roles in several films including Madaari (2016), Befikre (2016), Toilet – Ek Prem Katha (2017) and Sonu Ke Titu Ki Sweety (2018).
+She received acclamation for her portrayal of a noisy, comical Punjabi mother in the 2018 film Veere Di Wedding.
 She went on to play Gunjan Saxena's mother in Gunjan Saxena: The Kargil Girl.

 Personal life

 Ayesha is married to actor Kumud Mishra.
-They have a son Kabir.
+They have a son named Kabir.
 Her grand aunts include Zohra Sehgal and Uzra Butt.